bmeaut/grainautline/docs/usermanual.md

 * Editor: this is the largest part and it is where the work is done.
 * Processor selector (drop-down list): you can change the active (currently selected) processor here.
 * Processor properties: if the active processor has settings, you can see them here.
+* Supplementary view: to help the drawing, if the mouse is moving, the part of the original image just below the mouse is shown here.
 * Layers: the editor shows its content in several layers.
 You can toggle their visibility here.

 The Layers also have an opacity which may be changed if the mouse is over the layer name.
 The 0% opacity if full transparency.
 There is a slight difference in the operation of 99% and 100% opacity: 100% covers everything below it, while 99% introduces a blending which makes deeper layers visible, especially if they also have high opacity.
 (100%  opaque layers have still a transparent color which does not cover the layers below them.)